faiyankhan/GUI-Downloader/README.md

 # GUI Downloader

-<br> A GUI Downloader <br>
-This is a very simple GUI Downloader that receives a URL from user input from the user
-<br>This GUI Downloader was Created for my Learning Purpose which helps me in my Python journey ! <br>
+<br> This Python GUI Downloader offers a straightforward approach for efficiently downloading files .
+With a minimalist design ,it provides users with an easy-to-use interface .